 In accordance with Section 566(3) of the Local Government Act 1993, the Minister for Local Government will determine the maximum rate of interest payable on overdue rates and charges.
-The amount for 2022-23 has been determined to be 6%.
+The amount for 2022-23 has not yet been determined.